Dear Friends,

 From India, Kannur

-PF a must for expats working in India
+PF a Must for Expats Working in India

 Expatriates working in India and some Indians working abroad for an Indian employer are required to make mandatory contributions to the Indian government's statutory provident fund.

-The provident fund contributions fund two programmes:
+The provident fund contributions fund two programs:

 2. The Employee's Pension Scheme.